voxels/ToyPhotoGallery/README.md

 #### Parse Server Setup

-1) Setup a Parse service on AWS using Bitnami or something else
+1) Setup a Parse service on AWS using [Bitnami](https://aws.amazon.com/marketplace/pp/B01BLQ17TO?qid=1531056576513&sr=0-2&ref_=srh_res_product_title) or something else
 2) SSH into the box and grab the application ID from /apps/parse/htdocs/server.js
-3) Create the classes and columns for EXIF and Resource tables
+3) Create the classes and columns for Resource tables
 4) Upload the resource links using Python:

 ```